Ben’s Favorite Video Games

 Batman: Arkham City tells one of the caped crusader’s best stories while putting you into his batshoes, allowing you to strike fear into the hearts of Gotham’s criminals before brutally beating them down.
 The iconic vocal duo of Kevin Conroy and Mark Hamill return from Arkham Asylum – and the animated series – to portray Batman and Joker respectively, and deliver two of the best vocal performances of their careers.
 Arkham Asylum’s combat was perfected in Arkham City as well, and has been imitated dozens of times by other developers since.
 And as amazing as it was to explore the legendary hospital for the criminally insane, Arkham City tops it.
 Instead of one creepy-ass building, you get a huge chunk of Gotham to glide around while discovering a mind-breakingly large amount of hidden secrets, Easter eggs, and (*shudders) Riddler Trophies to collect.
 Lastly, it features multiple memorable boss battles against a wide range of heavy hitters from the best rogues gallery in comic book history.
 I don’t know what else anyone could want from a Batman game.

-Runner-up(s): Marvel’s Spider-Man, inFAMOUS 2, inFAMOUS Second Son, Batman: Arkham Asylum Batman: Arkham Knight
+Runner-up(s): Marvel’s Spider-Man, inFAMOUS 2, inFAMOUS Second Son, Batman: Arkham Asylum, Batman: Arkham Knight

 The DLC: Far Cry 3: Blood Dragon

 I wasn’t going to place DLC games in a category for my list initially, but how could I not when one surpasses its already awesome main game that was almost on my list?
 Blood Dragon is a mini Far Cry set in a world that pays homage to and makes fun of 80’s action/sci-fi flicks.
 Released in 2013 and taking place in the distant future of 2007, Blood Dragon puts you in the shoes of Rex Power Colt, a cyber commando voiced by Terminator/Aliens fan-favorite actor Michael Biehn.
-As Rex, you explore a new map filled with tons of neon lighting, a killer synth soundtrack, hilarious dialogue, and wonderfully nerdy references to 80’s entertainment and pop culture.
+As Rex, you explore a new map filled with tons of neon lighting, a killer synth soundtrack, hilarious dialogue and wonderfully nerdy references to 80’s entertainment and pop culture.
 Whatever muse Ubisoft Montreal had when they came up with Blood Dragon, they should go back to it because this is my favorite Far Cry to date.
 Also, the omission of Blood Dragon in the remastered Far Cry 3 was easily one of the biggest missed opportunities of the previous console generation.

 The Open World: Ghost of Tsushima

-Runner-up(s): Horizon Zero Dawn, inFAMOUS 2, inFAMOUS Second Son, Prototype, Far Cry 3
+Runner-up(s):Horizon Zero Dawn, Ghost of Yōtei, inFAMOUS 2, inFAMOUS Second Son, Prototype, Far Cry 3

-The Online Multiplayer (Competitive): Killzone 2
+The Online Multiplayer (Player Vs. Player): Killzone 2

-Runner-up(s): Overwatch, Titanfall 2
+Runner-up(s): Titanfall, Titanfall 2, Resistance 2

-Runner-up(s): Gears of War 3, Resistance 2, Halo: Reach
+Runner-up(s): Ghost of Tsushima: Legends, Gears of War 2, Gears of War 3, Resistance 2, Halo: Reach

 The Indie: To the Moon